khamilion/Townsquare_Project/README.md

 Food Blogging website.

-User can view a variety of breakfast, lunch or dinner recipes.
-User can create a profile and save their favorite meals or add meals of their own.
+Provides a variety of recipes ranging from breakfast, lunch and dinner.
+The user can create their own profile, and save their favorite meals or upload meals of their own.
+Uses firebase authentication when the uses logs in or creates a profile.

 # Technologies

-React, Redux, Bootstrap, Nodejs, Express, Firebase
+React, Redux, Bootstrap, Nodejs, Express, Firebase Storage and Authentication

 # Images
 <img width="1155" alt="Sign up" src="https://user-images.githubusercontent.com/70460601/171066033-58f20fe2-09c6-4ff2-ad94-e8c8a8eba0c9.png">